NationalSecurityAgency/timely/source/includes/_server.md

 and in the following manner in the `metrics` table

-> Note: Not shown in the examples is the encoding of the row and value.
+> Note: Not shown in the examples is the encoding of the row.
 You can apply the Timely formatter to your metrics table using the Accumulo shell command: `config -t timely.metrics -s table.formatter=timely.util.TimelyMetricsFormatter`

 Row | ColumnFamily | ColumnQualifier | Value
 ----|--------------|-----------------|------